Web5design/node-sumuparticles/README.md

 # node-sumuparticles
 Node module summarizing web-articles using a naive algorithm, based off [node-summary](https://github.com/jbrooksuk/node-summary/).
+Even if it's based off node-summary it was rewritten and now only shares approximately 5% lines of code.

 ## Algorithm
 The algorithm used is explained [here](http://thetokenizer.com/2013/04/28/build-your-own-summary-tool/).
-I improved it.
+The intersections are calculated between all sentences instead between all sentences per paragraph.

 ## Demo